giantswarm/docs/src/content/ui-api/management-api/creating-workload-clusters/aws/index.md

 last_review_date: 2021-01-01
 ---

-# Creating workload clusters on AWS via the Management API

 ## How cluster creation works

 Starting from version {{% first_aws_nodepools_version %}} on AWS, Giant Swarm introduced a feature to create multiple [node pools]({{< relref "/advanced/node-pools" >}}) on AWS.